xytd20/SCIANN-EEG-based-Spatial-Channel-Interaction-Attention-Neural-Networks/README.md

 ## The related paper of this model was published in IEEE Journal of Biomedical and Health Informatics(JBHI), titled EEG-based Spatial-Channel Interaction Attention Neural Networks for Detecting Empathy in Motor Collaboration, which is currently in early access, doi: 10.1109/JBHI.2025.3580617

-## This model and all the codes in this repository are designed and developed independently by Haiyang Long.
-Thanks to co-author Tianyu Jia for the experimental design and data support, which drove the initial conception of this model.
-If you refer to or use the code of this study, please cite out paper and mention me and Tianyu Jia in your project.

 ## Contact
 For questions, please use GitHub Issues or contact hp375169@gmail.com.